 We didn’t hear much about sales enablement strategy until recently.
 Now, it’s a critical component of sales success.
 Very simply, sales enablement helps your team sell more efficiently and more effectively.

-Why Should Organizations Care About Sales Enablement Strategy and How Can You Gain C-Suite Support for It?
+Why Sales Enablement Strategy Matters and How to Gain C-Suite Support?

 There are many ways to grow your business – through acquisitions, new products, new markets.
 But sales productivity is always near or at the top of the list.
 And sales enablement is tied directly to sales development, productivity and business outcomes.